simonf7/autoImage/README.md

 /400x400_test.jpg?cmd=nocache
 ```

+This command doesn't require the passphrase.

 **delete**

 Call the script directly and delete copies of cached images.

 An extra parameter **fn** needs to be passed to specify the name of the image.

-This command requies the passphrase to be passed and correct.

 *Example:*
 ```
 /images.php?cmd=delete&fn=test.jpg&pp=secret_passphrase
 ```

+This command requires the passphrase to be passed and correct.

 ## Configuration options
 At the head of the file there are a number of configurable options -